 The LGBTQ+ tennis players smashing down barriers at the French Open 2024

-The second Grand Slam event on the 2024 tennis calendar, the French Open, gets underway this weekend in Paris, and there are likely to be several gay tennis players offering some vital rainbow LGBTQ+ representation.
+The second Grand Slam event on the 2024 tennis calendar, the French Open – also known as Roland-Garros – gets underway this weekend in Paris, and there are likely to be several gay tennis players offering some vital rainbow LGBTQ+ representation.

 Since the days of trailblazing gay Grand Slam champions Billie Jean King and Martina Navratilova, women’s tennis has long provided some of the biggest LGBTQ+ names in sport – and there are currently several players Women’s Tennis Association (WTA) tour carrying that torch for a new generation.